 The program was tested with publicly available brain MRI scans available here: https://figshare.com/articles/dataset/Data_from_An_Investigation_of_Machine_Learning_Methods_in_Delta-radiomics_Feature_Analysis/9943334.
 This dataset contains several T1 and T2-FLAIR images.
 Our program was then used to change the series instance UID, frame of reference UID, and study instance UID.

-Verification of the edited DICOM was evaluated within the RayStation4 treatment planning system (TPS).
+Verification of the edited DICOM was evaluated within the RayStation 10A4 treatment planning system (TPS) and Varian's Eclipse TPS v16.1 (Varian Medical Systems, Palo Alto, CA).
 Further evaluation was performed with MIM3 to ensure that only the desired attributes were changed in the process.

 Software Format and Usage Notes